-Brian Boyle, one of the speakers at the 2012 Private Practice Retreat, is the co-owner of Gaston Rehab Associates, Inc., an outpatient private practice specializing in preventative wellness, industrial/on-site physical therapy and ergonomics.
+Brian Boyle is the co-owner of Gaston Rehab Associates, Inc., an outpatient private practice specializing in preventative wellness, industrial/on-site physical therapy and ergonomics.
 After his practice skyrocketed with a combination of innovative on-site rehab programs, strategic alliances and marketing to decision makers, Brian decided to perfect the art of marketing on-site rehab programs.
 His company has a waiting list of businesses locally, regionally, and nationally for a unique and innovative program, Worksite Physical Solutions™.

 Brian’s expertise in ergonomic assessment, functional job analysis/job description, functional capacity evaluation, and pre-work screen design, allow him to provide powerful, cost-effective solutions to employers of all sizes – saving those companies millions of dollars in direct and indirect costs adding to their overall bottom line.